What is Phosphorus?

 Proper Fertilization to Avoid Runoff

-You can reduce nutrient runoff by not fertilizing within 10 feet of any waterway, including oceans, lakes, rivers, streams and ponds.
+You can reduce nutrient runoff by not fertilizing within 10-25 feet of any waterways.
+Check your state laws for the minimum distance between fertilizer applications and waterways in your area.
 Create a buffer zone of grasses and natural vegetation along a shoreline to help prevent soil erosion and retain some of the nutrients that might otherwise enter a waterway.

 Avoid fertilizing if heavy rain is expected and never dispose of fertilizer in waterways, wetlands or other bodies of water.
 After fertilizing, sweep excess fertilizer from solid surfaces, such as driveways, decks, patios, streets, and sidewalks, back onto the lawn.

 Video made available by our friends at GCSAA.